I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 Negotiating is one of the top financial skills to grow your net worth.

 Consider the ROI on spending an hour learning the basics of negotiation for a home purchase or negotiating a raise (You can and should spend more time, however, since most people don’t spend any time here, even an hour of prep makes a big difference).

-Beyond asking for a raise and in home transactions, negotiation is a valuable career skill.
-Since few people take the time to understand negotiation, it’s extremely valuable.
+Beyond asking for a raise and in-home transactions, negotiation is a valuable career skill.

 Some of my favorite books on the subject are: